nacl42/scanwatch/README.md

 ## summary

-simple utility to watch a directory and forward any new pdf file within to a printing frontend
+simple utility to watch a directory and forward any new pdf file within to a printing frontend (**linux only!**)

 This software is developed for my own personal use.
-However, if you have suggestions, feel free to ask me.
+However, if you have suggestions, feel free to contact me.

-**LINUX ONLY**
+## use cases

+- watch scanner directory for new files and forward the file to the printer
+- watch scanner directory for new files and open them
+- watch download directory for new files with a certain name and move them to a certain folder

 ## workflow